Merkel set to win Spanish aid vote despite rebels

 "It's a black hole that will soak up taxpayers' money without limits," he told Westdeutsche Allgemeine Zeitung.

-The Spanish government had to offer a euro lifetime record interest rate on Thursday to sell five-year bonds, highlighting Madrid's precarious position and pushing 10-year bond yields back above the 7 percent level seen as unsustainable in the long term.
+The Spanish government had to offer a euro lifetime record interest rate to sell five-year bonds, highlighting Madrid's precarious situation and pushing 10-year bond yields back above the 7 percent level seen as unsustainable in the long term.

 Germany, Europe's largest economy, will guarantee almost 30 percent of the new euro zone aid package, whose total value may reach up to 100 billion euros ($123 billion).